 After living in Phuket and in Bangkok, I never thought I’d be a Pattaya guy.
 Now I’ve lived just south of Pattaya near Jomtien Beach for over 3 years.
-I find it easier to get up on the Eastern Seaboard soap box every day.
+I find it easier to get up on the Eastern Seaboard soapbox every day.

 Most expats have migrated to the sleepier resort beaches of Jomtien and Na Jomtien ten minutes south of Pattaya.
 In high season you’ll catch all flavors of Europeans shedding their winter coats for shorts and sandals here.
 Condos, hotels and all the tourist convenience abounds, but without the bump and grind of Pattaya.
 On long holiday weekends Bangkokians swarm south to these beaches, escaping the concrete beehive.

 Large expat communities have sprouted up on the sloping hills leading down to Jomtien beach.
-Housing projects designed for long stay and holiday rentals are everywhere.
-New roads make it easy for residents to enjoy living near the beach without getting involved in the traffic and hubbub of high tourist season.
+Housing projects designed for long stays and holiday rentals are everywhere.
+New roads make it easy for residents to enjoy living near the beach without getting involved in the traffic and hubbub of the high tourist season.

 Every imaginable cuisine is available in this area as there seems to be an inordinate amount of retired Chefs in the expat population.
 There’s Thai seafood on the beach; authentic French, Spanish, German, Russian, and Indian eateries; even American-style biscuits and gravy if you get a craving.

 When you get tired of having all the comforts of home, you can drive south another 15 minutes and find yourself in a Thai fishing village complete with squid boats and temples.
-In the little beachside hamlets of Ban Amphur and Bang Saray you could go all day without seeing another foreigner, especially if you are shopping at one of the open air markets, or munching on shrimp and watching the sunset.
+In the little beachside hamlets of Ban Amphur and Bang Saray, you could go all day without seeing another foreigner, especially if you are shopping at one of the open-air markets, or munching on shrimp and watching the sunset.
 (All the locals know; the best seafood comes right off the boat in Ban Amphur).

 And, if you’re saturated with it all and simply must have a change of scenery, you can jump on a boat to dozens of surrounding islands, or drive to one of two airports.

 When I put on my investor hat, The Chonburi Coast gives me a warm profitable feeling.
 It’s all about the infrastructure.
-New roads, new airports, deep water ports, marinas, public transportation, luxurious modern hospitals, five international schools, giant new shopping complexes, a myriad of housing solutions and one hotly promoted tourist sector combine to make the whole area swell with desirability.
+New roads, new airports, deepwater ports, marinas, public transportation, luxurious modern hospitals, five international schools, giant new shopping complexes, a myriad of housing solutions, and one hotly promoted tourist sector combine to make the whole area swell with desirability.

 Two economic crises in ten years have beat the property and tourism business up enough to keep prices relatively low.
 Houses and condos are a good 30% cheaper than comparable places in Phuket and Koh Samui.
 Villas, high-rise, low-rise, Serviced Apartments … dozens of new projects are underway and on the market offering a truly affordable seaside lifestyle.
 Rental guarantees and a variety of financing schemes are the newest twists added to attract new investors.

-A second home in Pattaya or Jomtien is common among Bangkok business elite.
+A second home in Pattaya or Jomtien is common among the Bangkok business elite.
 And with buy-to-let investors reaping 8 to 10 percent returns, locals and expats consider the income and slow-but-sure appreciation an attractive place to park money.
 The dream of “the holiday beach house that also makes you money” is alive and well here.